whelk-io/maven-settings-xml-action/README.md

 ### `output_file`

 Target path to generate `settings.xml`.
-By default, `/home/runner/.m2/settings.xml` is used.
+By default, `.m2/settings.xml` is used.
+This path is in relation to the home directory `/home/runner/`.
+For example, the default file generated is `/home/runner/.m2/settings.xml`.

 If using a custom path, the `--settings` parameter must be configured on `mvn`.
 For example: `mvn --settings /home/runner/.m2/custom.xml test`.

 ---